|

 Host: Institute for Problems of Informatics and Control, Almaty, Kazakhstan.

-Sponsors: UNU/IIST and Institute for Problems of Informatics and Control.
+Institute for Problems of Informatics and Control.

 List of participants